zzzprojects/docs/entityframework.net/pages/thirdpartylibraries/libraries/audit-dbcontext.md

 }
 ```

-Register the audit types either through app.config.
-Add each of you auditable classes with their audit entity to the config file.
+Register the audit types either through App.config.
+Add each of your auditable classes with their audit entity to the config file.

 ```csharp